Khazrak/JDocker/README.md

 * Inspect a container
 * List processes running inside a container
 * Get container logs
-* Inspect changes on a container’s filesystem
+* Inspect changes on a containerï¿½s filesystem
 * Get container stats based on resource usage
 * Resize a container TTY
 * Start a container